whitneyburton/portfolios/students/1611-front/michael-fenwick/michael_fenwick_mod3.markdown

 #### From Marissa Reinke:

 Working with Fenwick is awesome.
 He is good at going over anything he did outside of the group working together and was also letting Julian and myself drive.
 He is extremely humble and an amazing coder.
 Should probably sleep more though.

+#### From Julian Kyer:

+I really enjoy working with Mike.
+He is very inquisitive and willing to spend a lot of time figuring out the problem.
+I’ve also noticed that he will take breaks from his projects and cruise around, checking in on his cohort mates.
+He’s always willing to sit down with someone and help them tackle their problem, a generosity that doesn’t go unnoticed in 1611.

 ### Playing a Part